Evidence-Based Addiction Therapies & Treatments

 What Medications Are Used in Addiction Treatment?

-Certain pharmacotherapies for addiction treatment are also considered evidence-based therapies and treatment options.
+Certain medications for addiction treatment (MAT) are also considered evidence-based therapies and treatment options.
 Physicians often prescribe these medications for the ongoing treatment of alcohol use disorders (AUD) and opioid use disorders (OUD).16

 Medication, combined with behavioral therapies and counseling, can provide a whole-person approach to treating these disorders.16